vsnappy1/Reminder/README.md

 To keep users informed and engaged, I implemented **Notifications** that are triggered by various events within the app.
 These notifications provide users with relevant information and encourage them to return to the app.

-Overall, my app demonstrates my expertise in Android development and showcases my ability to build **robust**, scalable, and engaging apps** using the **latest technologies and best practices**.
+Overall, my app demonstrates my expertise in Android development and showcases my ability to build **robust, scalable, and engaging apps** using the **latest technologies and best practices**.